 The distinctive curve of a Chinese 'Junk Ship'.
 Pirate fleets flew a red flag ( adventures in history land )

 Ching Shih was a strict and regimented pirate lord.
-She focused much on business and military strategy.
-She even went to great lengths to form an “ad hoc” government under which her pirates were bound to and protected by laws and taxes.
+She focused on business and military strategy.
+The female pirate leader even went to great lengths to form an “ad hoc” government, under which her pirates were bound to and protected by laws and taxes.
 Any plunder that was seized had to first be presented to the fleet and registered before it could be distributed.
 Whichever ship captured the loot was entitled to retain 20% of its value, while the remaining 80% was placed into the fleet’s collective fund.

 Ching Shih, the pirate queen of China ( Public Domain )

 The story of Ching Shih is classic rags to riches tale.
-Through her strength and courage she became a powerful female pirate, in charge of a large fleet and a massive crew.
+Through her strength and courage she became a powerful female pirate , in charge of a large fleet and a massive crew.
 As time went on she became more and more powerful, and her reserves of loot grew until she saw the opportunity for amnesty.
-Through tough negotiations, Ching Shih was able to walk away with everything she desired, and the amnesty she hoped for.
+Through tough negotiations, Ching Shih was able to walk away with everything she desired and the amnesty she wanted too.

 “[…] along the way I wrote some articles about historical figures and one of them was Ching Shih.
 I thought ‘What an amazing woman’.
 She’s got to be the world’s greatest pirate – God knows why the rest of the Western world only knows about Blackbeard, who had about a quarter of the fleet of this woman – so I thought ‘Right, it’s a fishing boat, there’s a dog, there’s got to be pirates on the sea, it’s got to be Ching Shih’.
 That’s how I rolled them both together.”

 Top Image: Ching Shih, the pirate queen of China.
 Source: Azula